 In addition, ECC/REC/(11)09 for LT2 was revised in 2014/15 and includes a new additional recommendation to CEPT administrations that they may choose to adopt an individual authorisation scheme under the condition to not confer any individual protection rights to LT2 applications which are an underlay application.

 Based on the above and considerations already set out in CEPT Report 45, there are no new entries for UWB applications in ERC/REC 70-03 which are proposed for a new entry in the EC Decision for SRDs.

+Therefore, CEPT proposes to include the provisions of EC Decision 2007/131/EC (the ‘UWB regulation’, amended by Decisions 2009/343/EC and 2014/702/EU) in the EC Decision for SRD as set out in Annex 4 of this Report.
+This includes updating of some references to harmonised European Standards.
+Commission Decisions 2007/131/EC, [2] 2009/343/EC [X] and 2014/702/EU [X] can be repealed.

 122-123 GHz